Australian citizenship

-Australian citizenship grants you many benefits and privileges and is the next step after you have obtained your permanent residency.
+Australian citizenship provides a range of benefits and is often the final step after obtaining permanent residency.

 If you are an Australian permanent resident, eligible New Zealand citizen or a child of an Australian citizen, you may be eligible for Australian citizenship if you meet the relevant criteria.

-You may be eligible to become an Australian Citizen in the following circumstances:
+You may be eligible to apply for Australian citizenship if:

-• you are a permanent resident of Australia, or
+• you are a permanent resident of Australia;

-• you are an eligible New Zealand citizen that came to Australia at a certain date, or
+• you are an eligible New Zealand citizen who arrived in Australia on or before a specified date;

-• you are a child of an Australian citizen or born overseas and at least one of your parents is an Australian citizen, or
+• you are the child of an Australian citizen, or were born overseas to at least one Australian citizen parent;

-• you were adopted by an Australian citizen and the adoption is through the relevant program.
+• you were adopted by an Australian citizen through a recognised adoption process.

-Once you become at Australian citizen, you will have the following benefits and privileges:
+Once you become an Australian citizen, you will gain the following rights and privileges:

-• eligibility to apply for an Australian passport, and
+• the ability to apply for an Australian passport;

-• eligibility to apply for work in an Australian government position/public sector, and
+• eligibility to work in the Australian public sector or hold government positions;

-• ability to pass on citizenship to your children, whether born in Australia or overseas.
+• the ability to pass on citizenship to your children, whether born in Australia or overseas.

 FAQs